Penshurst Place: Sidney Oak

 One notable element of the property was the Sidney Oak tree, estimated to have grown for more than 1000 years.
 It died in 2016 and was commemorated with a plaque on the property in 2017.
 It was listed as one of Britain's 50 Great Trees during Queen Elizabeth II's Golden Jubilee.
-An oil painting depicting the tree and the Penhurst property was gifted to the Victoria and Albert Museum in 1857, where it is still housed.
+An oil painting depicting the tree and the Penshurst property was gifted to the Victoria and Albert Museum in 1857, where it is still housed.